Featured Post

 I could hear the entire concert while driving around in the golf cart.
 Now that the show has gotten underway my task was to stock the buses.
 I load up my golf cart with ice, beer, beverages, snacks, hot pizzas and drive out to meet my contact person to unlock the buses.

-There were three buses, it took me about five minutes per bus to load up.
-Going on Bon Jovi's tour buses was really freakin' cool, nice memory.
-I stashed three beers, that were meant for the buses, for myself.
-Now that they were all stocked up my job was done until later.
-It was now time to chug the beers then get back inside and watch the rest of the homecoming.
+There were three buses, it took me about ten minutes per bus to load up.
+Going on Bon Jovi's tour buses was really amazingly cool, nice memories.
+I took three beers, that were meant for the buses, for myself.
+Now that the buses were all stocked up my job was done until later.
+It was now time to chug the beers, get back inside and watch the rest of the homecoming.